 - £4,500 @ 40% = £1,800

-If you’re taxed for mileage allowance, you can claim back all approved mileage rates.
+If you’re taxed for a mileage allowance, you can claim back all approved mileage rates.
 If you have an untaxed mileage log allowance, you can claim the difference between approved mileage rates and what you’re paid.
-If your employer has paid you the full approved mileage rates, you’re ineligible for tax claims.
+You are ineligble for tax claims if your employer has paid you the full approved mileage rates.

 Let’s say you are an employee and receive less than the allowed mileage payment allowance.
 You can claim the remaining unused allowance.